TarGue/GenericJavaScriptView-developing-files/README.md

 # GenericJavaScript-View-developing-files.

-The files in this repository provide the structure of the code environment for the GenericJavaScriptView Node in Knime.
+The files in this repository provide the structure of the code environment for the GenericJavaScriptView node in Knime.

 Please do not use the Index HTML in this repo!
 The node provides only JavaScript and CSS code implementation.
 HTML should be generated into the JavaScript code.

-Copy and paste the Code of the style.css file and the script.js code into the Generic Java Script Node.
+Copy and paste the code of the style.css file and the script.js code into the GenericJavaScriptView node.
 You can trie it with the sample code in the files.

 The Repository should help to build new code for the node.
 It’s embedded debugging and testing in the browser.